 Released earlier this month, When You Left the Room is filled with strong folk numbers that slowly drift through the room, providing a glowing ambience.

-From opener, Cotton Socks through to the excellent single, Bad Thoughts Compilation, it’s an EP that seeps into the conscious, enticing the listener to go back for more.
+From opener, Cotton Socks through to the excellent single, Bad Thoughts Compilation, it’s an EP that seeps into the pores, enticing the listener to go back for more.